hughperkins/cltorch/README.md

 </pre></tr>

 <tr><td>Original, not in torch or cutorch<td>N/A<td><pre>
-c:sub(d) -- subtracts d from c, element-wise
+c:csub(d) -- subtracts d from c, element-wise
          -- similar to 'c - d'
          -- but stores results into c
 a:neg() -- similar to '- a'